mmbmf1/mmbmf1/posts/database-initialization-scripts.md

 ## The Solution

 Mount SQL files to `/docker-entrypoint-initdb.d`.
 Files run alphabetically on first start only.
+PostgreSQL's Docker image automatically executes any SQL files in this directory when the database is first initialized.
+Number your files to control execution order, and they'll run automatically every time someone starts a fresh database container.

 ```yaml
 # docker-compose.yml